 Yes.
 Absolutely.
 I completely agree with this, and as time goes on, this fact will only become more important in an increasingly abstract-creation-based economy.
 The challenge is determining how much to compensate and for how long someone holds a monopoly over their creation.

 The notion underlying this analysis is that new intellectual work is of such limited importance that all increments in units are of constant value.
-Hence formulations such as
+Hence formulations such as"the term of a copyright must not be one second longer than is required to induce a creator to produce new works"

 I disagree with your assessment of that statement.
 I believe that a copyright term should be as short as possible so that the creation can be re-integrated into the common pool of knowledge and reused without transactional friction by as many people as possible.